 - Apply early.
-File the 2020-2021 FAFSA on the web at https://fafsa.ed.gov as soon after October 1, 2019 as possible.
-The filing deadline for priority consideration was December 1, 2019.
+File the FAFSA as soon as possible.
 Apply for a FSA ID on the Federal Student Aid website.

 - Use the IRS Data Retrieval Tool.
 Transfer your tax information directly from the IRS onto your FAFSA.